 MA Landscape and Culture

-- 75% of our research was rated as 'world leading' or 'internationally excellent' in the most recent Research Excellence Framework in 2014
+- 75% of our research output was rated as 'world leading' or 'internationally excellent' in the most recent Research Excellence Framework (REF)

 - We were rated 'excellent' in the Higher Education Funding Council for England (HEFCE) assessment of teaching provision

-This one-year full-time course requires you to complete 120 credits of core and optional modules before undertaking a supervised dissertation.
+This course requires you to complete 120 credits of core and optional modules before undertaking a supervised dissertation.

 - Approaches to Landscape